GLOBAL MARKETS-Oil, safe havens surge after U.S. strikes kill Iran commander

 Oil prices surged as much as $3 a barrel as gold, the yen and safe-haven bonds all rallied on Friday after the U.S. killing of Iran's top military commander in an air strike in Iraq ratcheted up tensions between Washington and Tehran.
 Traders were spooked after the death of Major General Qassem Soleimani, head of the elite Quds Force who was also one of Iran's most influential figures, and by Iranian Supreme Leader Ayatollah Ali Khamenei's vow of revenge.

 U.S. Secretary of State Mike Pompeo said the strike aimed to disrupt an "imminent attack" that would have endangered Americans in the Middle East.
-Oil markets saw the most dramatic moves, with Brent crude futures leaping as much 4.5% to $69.20 a barrel, the highest since Saudi crude facilities were attacked in September.
+The most dramatic moves were in the oil markets, with Brent crude futures leaping as much 4.5% to $69.20 a barrel, the highest level since Saudi crude facilities were attacked in September.

 The impact hit almost every asset class.
-Europe's broad STOXX 600 index fell as much as 1% and shares on Wall Street almost the same as New Year optimism, which had pushed equity markets to new records, evaporated.
+MSCI's gauge of stocks across the globe gained 0.80%, while its emerging markets index lost 0.40%.

 SCRAMBLE TO SAFETY Yields on German Bunds and U.S. Treasuries - the world's benchmark government bonds that are typically seen as the safest assets - fell sharply.